v-rgrace/Viva/Viva/learning/workday-generate-connection-parameters.md

 6. Select ellipses (...) and select **Integration IDs** and then View IDs.

-7. Select the Workday ID mentioned above.
-Save this ID for later as this will be used as a configuration parameter.
+7. Select the Workday ID previously mentioned.
+Save this ID for later to use as configuration parameter.

 8. In large tenant, generate org IDs for departments under root ID